-d.
+- d.
 These Monitorable Indicators will be taken into account while collecting the baseline data, monitoring the progress and declaring the selected villages as 'Adarsh Gram'.
 Each of these Monitorable Indicators is expected to be above the benchmark in order to obtain a Score of 2.
-A village can, thus achieve a maximum Score of 100.
+A village can, thus achieve a maximum Score of 100. - e.
 Benchmark score for declaring a village as Adarsh Gram: Efforts shall be made by the VLCC and DL-PACC to fulfilled all the gaps identified in the Village Development Plans(VDPs) of the respective villages.
 For saturating the individual and family needs, camps shall be organized and for fulfillment of the critical infrastructure gaps in the villages, the Gap-filling fund provided under the scheme shall be used judiciously and most of such requirements must be prioritized for execution in convergence mode with other relevant schemes.
-While the action for saturation of the gaps would be continued till all the needs are fulfilled, the DL-PACC shall submit the proposal for declaration of selected villages as 'Adarsh Gram' to the State Government once these villages are declared as Open Defecation Free (ODF) and having score of 70 or above, The State Government in turn after assessing the claims of the District authority would declared that village as 'Adarsh Gram'.
-Once the same is 'publish' by the State Government in the portal the same would be visible in the public domain of the main portal.
+While the action for saturation of the gaps would be continued till all the needs are fulfilled, the DL-PACC shall submit the proposal for declaration of selected villages as 'Adarsh Gram' to the State Government once these villages are declared as Open Defecation Free (ODF) and having score of 70 or above, The State Government in turn after assessing the claims of the District authority would declare that village as 'Adarsh Gram'.